-Toxoplasmosisis a disease caused by infection with the organism called Toxoplasma gondii (T. gondii).
+Toxoplasmosis is a disease caused by infection with the organism called Toxoplasma gondii (T. gondii).
 This is a microscopic single-cell organism related to coccidia.
-Virtually all warm-blooded animals, including people, can be infected with this organism.
-It is an extremely well adapted parasite and rarely causes significant disease to the individuals it infects.
+All warm-blooded animals, including people, can be infected with this organism.
+It is an extremely well-adapted parasite and rarely causes significant disease to the individuals it infects.

 How common is Toxoplasma in cats?

-Toxoplasma occurs worldwide and infection in cats is similarly widespread.
+Toxoplasma occurs worldwide, and infection in cats is widespread.
 Many more cats are infected than show symptoms.
-In research studies, as many as one-half of adult cats in certain geographical areas have antibodies to the organism in their blood, indicating that they have been exposed to the infection at some point in their life.
+In research studies, as many as one-half of adult cats in some geographical regions have antibodies to the organism in their blood, indicating that they have been exposed to the infection at some point in their life.
 Infection rates are higher in free-roaming and stray cats.

 How is Toxoplasma transmitted?

 Cats are usually infected by ingesting the organism present in the meat of another infected animal, known as an 'intermediate host'.
 The intermediate host is usually a rodent.
-After infection, the Toxoplasma organism replicates, or reproduces locally in the intestinal tract of the cat, and is usually contained there.
-The replication in the intestinal tract results in shedding of oocysts (a form of eggs) in the feces.
+After infection, the Toxoplasma organism reproduces in the cat's intestinal tract.
+The replication in the intestinal tract results in the shedding oocysts (a form of eggs) in the feces.
 Cats are the only definitive hosts for T. gondii, which means that the organism can only produce oocysts when infecting a cat.

 In some cats, particularly if their immune defenses are compromised, Toxoplasma can invade beyond the intestine and spread into other internal organs of the cat’s body.
-In the internal organs, they may cause enough damage to cause signs of disease, or may become dormant in a tissue cyst.
-A tissue cyst is different than the oocyst.
-Tissue cysts can be infective if the infected tissue is eaten by another animal.
+In the internal organs, they may cause enough damage to cause signs of disease or may become dormant in a tissue cyst.

 How do people get toxoplasmosis?

 While cats are usually infected by eating infected rodents, or more rarely by ingestion of oocysts from the environment, humans are most commonly infected by eating contaminated food.
 Sheep, cattle, and pigs grazing on contaminated pastures, or fed oocyst-contaminated food, can develop the encysted form of the organism in their body tissues.
-If infected meat (typically beef, pork, or lamb) is not adequately cooked, or if proper hygiene precautions are not followed during handling of uncooked meat, humans can become infected.
-Ingestion of oocysts from infected cats, for example during gardening in contaminated soil, is a much less common source of human infection.
+If infected meat (typically beef, pork, or lamb) is not adequately cooked, or if proper hygiene precautions are not followed while handling uncooked meat, humans can become infected.
+Ingestion of oocysts from infected cats, such as gardening in contaminated soil, is a much less common source of human infection.

 What disease does Toxoplasma cause in cats?

 Although toxoplasmosis is a relatively common infection, it usually causes no disease in infected cats.
 However, if the cat is immunocompromised and its immune system is not working properly, Toxoplasma may continue to replicate, spread, and cause damage to tissues.
-When this happens, a variety of different clinical problems can develop including eye disease, respiratory disease, diarrhea, liver disease, and neurological signs, depending on which tissues are affected.
+When this happens, various clinical problems can develop, including eye disease, respiratory disease, diarrhea, liver disease, and neurological signs, depending on which tissues are affected.

-Such disease may be acute (rapid in onset) or more chronic with periods of illness interspersed with periods of some recovery.
-It is important to remember that Toxoplasma gondii is a very rare cause of disease in cats.
-Please consult with your veterinarian if you are concerned about any clinical signs your cat is exhibiting.
+Such disease may be acute (rapid onset) or more chronic, with periods of illness interspersed with periods of some recovery.
+It is important to remember that Toxoplasma gondii is an infrequent cause of disease in cats.
+Please consult your veterinarian if you are concerned about any clinical signs your cat is exhibiting.

 How can toxoplasmosis be diagnosed and treated?

-Toxoplasmosis is difficult to diagnose in cats because the signs can be so variable.
-Blood tests are available that will determine whether a cat has been exposed to the organism.
-These tests do not necessarily mean that Toxoplasma is the cause of any disease since most exposed cats do not develop disease.
+Toxoplasmosis is difficult to diagnose in cats because the signs can vary.
+Blood tests will determine whether a cat has been exposed to the organism.
+These tests do not necessarily mean that Toxoplasma is the cause of any disease since most exposed cats do not develop disease; however, high levels of certain antibodies can suggest current infection.
 When toxoplasmosis is suspected in a cat, it is usually treated with a course of antibiotics.

-Are cat owners more likely to develop an infection?
+Are cat owners more likely to become infected?

-Although cats are essential to complete the life-cycle of T. gondii, numerous surveys have shown that people who own cats have no higher a risk of acquiring infection than people who don't own cats.
+Although cats are essential to complete the life cycle of T. gondii, numerous surveys have shown that people who own cats have no higher risk of infection than those who don't own cats.
 There are several reasons for this:

-1. Many pet cats will never be exposed to Toxoplasma and therefore cannot pass infection on to humans.
+- Many pet cats will never be exposed to Toxoplasma and cannot pass the infection on to humans.

-2. Even if a cat does become infected with Toxoplasma, it will only shed the oocysts or eggs in its feces for approximately ten days after initial exposure.
-Following this there is no further significant oocyst shedding and therefore again no further risk to humans.
+- Even if a cat does become infected with Toxoplasma, it will only shed the oocysts or eggs in its feces for approximately ten days after initial exposure.
+Following this, there is no further significant oocyst shedding and no additional risk to humans.

-3. Although humans may become infected through exposure to oocysts in the environment, a more common source of infection appears to be from infected meat.
+- Although humans may become infected through exposure to oocysts in the environment, a more common source of infection appears to be infected meat.

 How can humans avoid infection?

-Following a few sensible environmental and meat hygiene measures can greatly reduce the risk of human infection:
+Following a few sensible environmental and meat hygiene measures can significantly reduce the risk of human infection: